ncoblentz/KotlinBurpJwtTokenHandlerDemo/README.md

 # Kotlin Burp Jwt Session Token Handler Demo

 This project demonstrates how to:
-1. Create a session handling macro that extracts a JWT from a login macro response and uses it in future requests both as a cookie and authorization bearer header
+1. Create a session handling action that extracts a JWT from a login macro response and uses it in future requests both as a cookie and authorization bearer header
-2. Allow the tester to configure the Jwt, cookie, and header and save it as persistent project-level setting
+2. Allow the tester to configure the Jwt search pattern, cookie name, and header name + prefix and save it as persistent project-level setting.
+This makes the extension reusable across multiple applications without having to hard code logic for specific cases.

 To automatically persist project level settings in Burp and offer a user interface for modifying those settings, this project uses https://github.com/ncoblentz/BurpMontoyaLibrary.
-It allows an extension writer to define the settings they want to persist, the level of persistence (project level or Burp preference level), and then automatically receive a UI for updating those settings without having to deal with Java's Swing Library.
+It allows an extension writer to define the settings they want to persist, the level of persistence (project level or Burp preference level), and then automatically generate a UI for updating those settings without having to deal with Java's Swing Library.

 ## Setup

 This project was initially created using the template found at: https://github.com/ncoblentz/KotlinBurpExtensionBase.
-That template also describes how to:
+That template's README.md describes how to:
 - Build this and other projects based on the template
 - Load the built jar file in Burp Suite
 - Debug Burp Suite extensions using IntelliJ